tlamirande1/tlamirande1/README.md

 # Hi, I'm Trevor!

 ## 💫 About Me:
 I'm a graduate from the University of Wisconsin- Eau Claire with a Bachelors of Business Administration in Information Systems and Marketing- Analytics.
 I am actively seeking opportunities to apply my analytical and technical skills in a data-driven environment.
+Passionate about traveling, fitness, sports, and family.

 ## 👨‍💻 Business Analytics Projects:
 - [Python Projects](https://github.com/tlamirande1/PythonProjects)